ttimbers/ttimbers.github.io/research/index.md

 Fraser University (Burnaby, BC) in the lab of Dr. Michel Leroux because he is a world-leading expert in the underlying mechanisms of the development and function cilia.

-<p>Cilia are important organelles that emit from the cell membrane of almost all
-eukaryotic cell types and are required for virtually all sensory processes, including olfaction, mechanosensation, photosensation and thermosensation, as well as function in modulating various core signaling pathways (Wnt, Hegdehog, PDGF) important for
+Cilia are important organelles that emit from the cell membrane of almost all eukaryotic cell types and are required for virtually all sensory processes, including olfaction, mechanosensation, photosensation and thermosensation, as well as function in modulating various core signaling pathways (Wnt, Hegdehog, PDGF) important for